 Take a quiz to determine your temperament.
 (A very fun activity to do with children - our family had so much fun discovering our temperaments!)

 Let me know what temperament you and your children are in a comment below.
-I'll choose two winners from the comment section on February 14 (Valentine's Day!) to receive a $25 gift card to my shop.

 For further reading on this subject I recommend looking at Dr. Gilbert Child's work entitled Understand Your Temperament!
 A guide to the four temperaments: Choleric, Sanguine, Phlegmatic and Melancholic.